gennarocostantino/Depression-Data-Analysis/README.md

     <li><a href="#datasource">Data Source</a></li>
     <li><a href="#repo">Repository</a></li>
     <li><a href="#learnings">Learnings</a></li>
-    <li><a href="#conclusions">Conclusions</a></li>
-    <li><a href="#next">Next Steps</a></li>
+    <li><a href="#conclusions">Conclusions and Next Steps</a></li>

   </ol>
 </details>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <h2 id="motivation"> Project Motivation </h2>
-The motivation for this project stems from the growing recognition of mental health as a critical societal issue, and trying to understand how various factors such as age, lifestyle habits, and medical history may contribute to mental health outcomes.
+One of the key actionable business insights from this project is understanding how different factors—such as family, personal responsibilities, financial strain, and personal health—contribute to stress levels among employees.
+To better understand the diverse experiences of employees, we used clustering techniques to group individuals facing similar stress-related challenges.
+These clusters help us identify patterns in the data and understand how different factors, like family responsibilities or financial strain, influence stress levels.

 <h2 id="opportunity"> The opportunity </h2>